clemdevs/carcase-wordpress/README.md

 # Custom Theme with Wordpress

-See `.env.example` for database configuration and login credentials.
+See `.env-example` for database configuration and login credentials.